thearnica/react-media-match/README.md

 __Mobile first__ react responsive framework made easy.

- - 🐍 "mobile-first", "gap-less", and (!)__bug-less__ rendering.
+ - 🐍 mobile-first "gap-less", and (!)__bug-less__ approach.
    - In all the cases one rendering branch will be picked, and only one!
    - Never forget to render something, never render two branches simultaneously.
  - 💻 SSR friendly.
-Customize the target rendering mode, and `SSR` for any device.
+Customize the target rendering mode and `SSR` for any device.
  - 💡 Provides Media Matchers to render Comonents and Media Pickers to pick a value depending on the current media.
  - 🎣 Has hooks interface
  - 🧠 Good typing out of the box - written in TypeScript
  - 🚀 more performant than usual - there is only one top level query
+ - 🧨 Controllable matchers

  ## Usage